Need to talk? Call 1800 882 436.

 Language development

-After 32 weeks, your baby may start to recognise certain vowel sounds from your language.
-Some research suggests that very early language development may begin before birth.
+While they are developing, your baby may start to recognise certain sounds from your language.
+Some research suggests that very early language development may start before birth.

 Sight